-Quality requirements and competitive sales prices are set by the market and must of course be met.
-Today's production company can differentiate itself from the competition through its ability to deliver at short notice and high delivery reliability.
-The degree of delivery reliability is an important evaluation criterion from the customer's point of view.
-The following points are the main causes for delivery problems.
+Quality requirements and competitive sales prices are set by the market and must, of course, be met.
+Today's production company can set itself off from the competition through its ability to deliver at short notice and with high delivery reliability.
+From the customer's point of view, delivery reliability is an important evaluation criteria.

 Production planning is the "brain" and "backbone" of a production company.
-All departments and groups work to complete their activities just in time according to the plan.
+All departments and groups work to complete their activities just-in-time according to the plan.
 If production planning is not realistic from the outset, delivery problems are inevitable.
 This is typical of a deficient planning system:

 Often the main reason for the lack of process synchronization is that the planning tool is unable to create a sequence plan.
 The lack of proper sequence planning means that each department, each work group, each resource decides its own order priority and production sequence.
 The consequences are:

 Without realistic and feasible planning no practicable production control is possible.
 Instead, fire-fighting becomes process control's main activity.
 Optimal production control includes: